 No guarantee is made to Applicant that a property rental is or will be made available, except, as is the case in California, where such collection of application fee where no property rental is available is prohibited by law.
 Applicant understands that he or she will acquire no rights in or to a property rental until Applicant is accepted, signs a rental agreement, and pays any additional fees and security deposits.

-If applicable, in addition to the Application Fee, Applicant agrees to pay a one hundred dollar ($100) holding fee to be retained by FF Properties to hold the unit identified on the Online Application for occupancy by the Applicant upon approval of this application and execution of a lease.
-Applicant agrees that application of the Holding Fee any future Security Deposit or the return of any portion of the Holding Fee is subject to the terms set out in the General Rental and Occupancy Criteria Guidelines and Offer to Rent.
+If applicable, in addition to the Application Fee, Applicant agrees to pay a holding fee (in the amount outlined in the General Rental and Occupancy Criteria) to be retained by FF Properties to hold the unit identified on the Online Application for occupancy by the Applicant upon approval of this application and execution of a lease.
+Applicant agrees that application of the Holding Fee to any future Security Deposit or the return of any portion of the Holding Fee is subject to the terms set out in the General Rental and Occupancy Criteria Guidelines and Offer to Rent.

 USE OF INFORMATION